Software-Knife-and-Tool/ex-nihilo/README.md

 # Gyre

-### Do not use this, it's broken to hell and gone and is here for reference only, and will soon vanish
+### Do not use this; it's broken to hell and gone.
+It's here for reference only and will soon vanish

 ### The Gyre Programming Environment
 is a single address space system that targets x86_64 and Aarch64 POSIX[1] kernels.
 The *libmu* kernel is written in C++14, compiled with Clang (or gcc), and implements a kernel language that supports Lisp-style data types in a garbage collected environment.